bcgov/business-create-ui/k8s/README.md

 ## How to build the openshift environment

 ### Images
 This repo has implemented github actions to build and push the new image into our *tools* environment in OpenShift when a PR is merged.
-Significance in OpenShift environment:
-- no build config (image is built already)
-- no build/dev pipeline (image is tagged to dev already)
+The significance in the OpenShift environment is there's no need for a build config or build pipeline.

 You will still need to build the image stream (`oc create imagestream <name>`) and create tags for *dev, test, test-previous, prod and prod-previous* (`oc tag <namespace-tools>/<image name>:<source> <namespace-tools>/<image name>:<destination>`)